What’s actually in the calf milk replacer?

-In this series about the raw materials used in Denkamilk products we will explain a number of aspects in detail.
+In this series about the raw materials used in Denkamilk products, we will explain several aspects in detail.
 The previous article on the raw materials in calf milk replacers covered different dairy products.
 This article focuses on vegetable proteins.

-The inclusion of vegetable protein sources in calf milk replacers arose at a time when dairy products were expensive and the price of calf milk was under pressure.
+The inclusion of vegetable protein sources in calf milk replacers arose at a time when dairy products were expensive.
+The price of calf milk was under pressure.
 Proteins from vegetable sources were economically interesting and increasingly available.
-Vegetable protein is not found naturally in milk so a lot of research was carried out at our DenkaFarm Innovation Centre to find the right sources and prerequisites for a successful application.
+Vegetable protein is not found naturally in milk.
+This means a lot of research was carried out at our DenkaFarm Innovation Centre to find the right sources and prerequisites for a successful application.

 Research is essential

-Before a new protein source can be used in milk for calves, as well as for kid goats and lambs, it is first extensively tested in the laboratory.
-We test properties such as solubility and stability and check for the presence of various anti-nutritional factors (ANF) before we do research on the animals.
-ANFs are substances in plants that protect it, for example, from insect attack, but they often have a negative effect on digestion and the health of the animal.
+There are many steps before a new protein source can be used in milk for calves or goats and lambs.
+It is first extensively tested in the laboratory.
+We test properties such as solubility and stability.
+Furthermore, we check for the presence of various anti-nutritional factors (ANF).
+After that, we do research on the animals.
+ANFs are substances in plants that protect them, for example, from insect attacks, but they often hurt digestion and the health of the animal.
 Examples of ANFs are trypsin inhibitors and tannins (bitter substances).
 We do not want to introduce these types of substances to our young animals whose digestive systems are still very sensitive.
 That’s why all raw materials are intensively checked for these ANFs before they are used.
-In this way we ensure that the vegetable-based raw materials used in our milks are completely safe.
+In this way, we ensure that the vegetable-based raw materials used in our kinds of milk are completely safe.

 After the raw material has been approved in the laboratory, we carry out digestibility trials in our research centre.
-Here we establish the digestibility of the raw material in order to determine the value of the product.
-With this information we can calculate the correct inclusion level of the new protein in the diet and we know if there are any limits to its digestibility.
+Here we establish the digestibility of the raw material to determine the value of the product.
+With this information, we can calculate the correct inclusion level of the new protein in the diet and we know if there are any limits to its digestibility.

 Soya protein concentrate

-Pea protein is also a vegetable protein source that we process into a number of products.
-We use material from a special sort of pea that has been through an extra production step so that it is readily soluble, no longer contains ANFs and is easily digested by the animal.
+Pea protein is also a vegetable protein source that we process into several products.
+We use material from a special sort of pea.
+The pea is processed so it’s readily soluble, no longer contains ANFs and is easily digested by the animal.
 The biggest advantage of pea protein is its flavour.
 Kid goats in particular find it very tasty.

 Quality makes the difference

 Whereas the previous article stated that there are many types and qualities of dairy raw materials, the world of vegetable raw materials is probably even larger.
-In addition to wheat, soya and peas, there are many more possible vegetable protein sources, which might not be used now, but in future will play an important role.
-However, remember that the quality requirements and preconditions that must be made on these raw materials in order to be correctly applied, are more crucial than for dairy proteins.
-Nevertheless vegetable protein sources play an important role in the protein component of milk replacers for young animals and offer an opportunity to optimally utilise by-products from other industries.
+In addition to wheat, soya and peas, there are many more possible vegetable protein sources.
+Not all sources are used, but they will play an important role in the future.
+However, remember that the quality requirements and preconditions that must be made for these raw materials to be correctly applied are more crucial than for dairy proteins.
+Nevertheless, vegetable protein sources play an important role in the protein component of milk replacers for young animals and offer an opportunity to optimally utilise by-products from other industries.